ruricolist/overlord/README.md

 - The [Snowball][] language.
 - A unit-aware language (compare [Frink][]).
 - Any language or meta-language you care to implement.

+# Appendix: Overlord for Redoers

+Build systems manage state in the file system.
+In Common Lisp, we have a bundle of state which, in many ways, resembles a file system: a set of persistent, mutable locations with first-class, hierarchical addresses.
+Symbols have value cells and function cells (mutable locations); they have property lists; they are used as keys in arbitrary namespaces (more locations); they can be persisted, in fasl files and in saved images; and they are each uniquely addressed with a path (package name, symbol name).

+The obvious difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
+(It is unimportant because, after all, you can run shell commands from Lisp, or somehow call Lisp from the shell.)
+On the one hand, embedding shell syntax in Lisp is clumsy; on the other hand, Lisp special variables are much superior to any shell-based means for passing information between parent and child scripts.
+(See §5.4.2 in [Grosskurth 2007][Grosskurth].)

+The important thing to remember about Overlord is that, because the goal of Overlord is to maintain the consistency of the whole Lisp system, there is only one project.
+Targets are resolved (i.e. relative pathnames are made absolute) at compile time, not run time, relative to the base inferred for the package which is current at the time they are defined.
+And because all targets are absolute, the directory which is current at the time the build takes place does not matter.

+The fact that there is only one project also changes how patterns are handled.
+Since patterns do not belong to a particular project, they need another form of namespacing.
+Accordingly patterns are given names (when they are defined with `defpattern`) and must be invoked by name.

+All that said, Overlord is a mostly faithful implementation of Redo.
+It differs from Redo principally in having a very different idea of what can be a target.

+Where Overlord deviates from the Redo model is in how it decides what is or is not a target.
+In Redo proper, this depends on the state of the file system – a prerequisite is a target under two conditions: it does not exist, or it exists and has an entry in the database.
+In Overlord, however, the database is discarded with every time the version of Overlord is incremented.
+The same goes for the Lisp implementation.
+The problem, then, is that you could easily end up in a condition where a target is treated as a source file because it exists, and has no entry in the newly created database.
+So instead of relying on the database to determine what is or is not a target, Overlord treats an existing X as a target if and only if there is a build script for X. (If X does not exist, then it is still always treated as a target.)

+# Appendix: Overlord for Racketeers

+In Racket, languages are defined in two steps.
+In Racket, a language is a module.
+This module defines a reader, which returns syntax, and an expander, which gives that syntax meaning.

+That can’t work in Common Lisp, where meaning is assigned at read time, when a symbol is interned in one or another package.

+In Racket the expander is entirely responsible for giving the code meaning.
+In Overlord the expander has less to do, because the code has been assigned meaning at read time, but it is still important for lexical bindings and whole-program transformations.

+Where in Racket you would write

+    (module my-module MY-LANG forms ...)

+to wrap FORMS with the binding of `#%module-begin` from MY-LANG, in Overlord you just write:

+    (MY-LANG:module-progn forms....)

+Although for convenience you can write

+    (overlord:module-progn-in :MY-LANG forms...)

+But this just delays resolving `module-progn` from read time to macro-expansion time.

+Note that the reader is responsible for returning a single form, which is the module.
+That is, the form returned by the package reader should already be wrapped in the appropriate `module-progn`.
+The exported binding for `module-progn` is *only* looked up when the language is being used as the expander for a meta-language.

+Meta-languages are for language authors who want to reuse an existing syntax.
+E.g., if you want to define a language that uses s-expressions, in Racket you can write:

+    #lang s-exp my-lang

+In Overlord you can do something similar:

+    #lang overlord/s-exp my-lang

+What happens here is simply that the `overlord/s-exp` language finds the package `my-lang` and binds it to `*package*` *before* it starts reading in forms.

+## Macro exports

+Unlike in Racket, macros must be imported explicitly as macros, because implicitly distinguishing functions and macros does not make sense when it is possible to reload modules.

+I am not sure that support for macros in the module system is useful.
+In Racket, where languages and modules are the same thing, modules must export macros as language extensions.
+In Overlord, modules are one thing, and languages are something else – packages.

+That said, I could hardly call the module system “Racket-inspired” with a straight face if it didn’t support exporting macros from modules.

 <!-- NB Don’t remove links, even if they’re not currently being used.
 You might want them again later. -->